Photo credit: MMM Design via Design Boom

 - Far superior safety compared to competition with fully enclosed design, non-heated build plate, PLA-only printing and 3rd party UL safety approval

-- Coming Soon!
-Compatibility with brand new Dremel Digilab 3D Slicer based on Cura, the industry leading open source 3D printing software and .gcode files so you can use your favorite slicer
+- Compatibility with brand new Dremel Digilab 3D Slicer based on cura, the industry leading open source 3D printing software and gcode files so you can use your favorite slicer

 - Accompanied by unparalleled local Dremel customer service support and industry’s best 1-year warranty.
 Extruder temperature: Up to 230°C /397°F